 Will northern foods be offered at the new hospital?

 With the new hospital being built in a P3 model, Stanton and the GNWT have a unique opportunity to collaborate with their P3 partner to develop a northern and traditional foods menu.
-Carillion, the facilities management P3 partner, has already engaged in a dialogue with Stanton leadership (including Stanton’s Indigenous Wellness Program and the Stanton Renewal Project Team) to explore what the northern and traditional foods menu can look like in the new hospital.
+Dexterra, the facilities management P3 partner, has already engaged in a dialogue with Stanton leadership (including Stanton’s Indigenous Wellness Program and the Stanton Renewal Project Team) to explore what the northern and traditional foods menu can look like in the new hospital.

 The menu planning discussions have included how foods are harvested and prepared.
 The goal is to have a northern and traditional menu as part of the mainstream menu, rather than being an exception.
 Northern and traditional foods would also be a part of the menu for all meals served, not just lunches or dinners.
-Sample menus and preparation techniques have been provided to Carillion by the Stanton Indigenous Wellness Program.
+Sample menus and preparation techniques have been provided to Dexterra by the Stanton Indigenous Wellness Program.

 Will there be Wi-Fi in the new hospital?